ThomboSupergott/ESP/README.md

 Green (short blink) – Request OK
 A Modbus RTU-over-TCP request has been successfully forwarded to the Meltem device and a valid response was sent back.

+Purple (short blink) - USB Device Watchdog will reboot the ESP.

 Red (short blink) – Error
 Something failed during the last transaction (e.g., timeout, bad CRC in response, USB hiccup).